micnic/simples/DOCUMENTATION.md

 `simples.ws()` has 2 methods for starting/restarting or closing the WebSocket connection:

-`.open([host, protocols])` - starts or restarts the WebSocket connection when needed, can be used for recycling the WebSocket connection and to connect to another host, this method is automatically called with `simples.ws()` or when the connection is lost.
+`.open([url, protocols])` - starts or restarts the WebSocket connection when needed, `url` must be a string, `protocols` - an array of strings, can be used for recycling the WebSocket connection and to connect to another host, this method is automatically called with `simples.ws()` or when the connection is lost.

 `.close()` - closes the WebSocket connection.